muirheadmaster/quanvolution/README.md

 The quantum convolutional circuit was inspired by the [Pennylane tutorial on quantum neural networks](https://pennylane.ai/qml/demos/tutorial_quanvolution.html) and is structured as follows:

 1. We iterate over 2x2 regions of an image and use a region's values as R_y rotation angles in the first section of our quantum circuit.
-2. We apply a unitary gate in the quantum circuit given by `RandomLayers` in the second section of our quantum circuit and collect Z expectation values.
+2. We apply a unitary gate in the quantum circuit given by [RandomLayers](https://docs.pennylane.ai/en/stable/code/api/pennylane.RandomLayers.html) and parameterized by 4 random values in the second section of our quantum circuit.
-3. We map the expectation values back to their original locations in the image or compile them to make a multi-channel image.
+3. We collect Z expectation values and map them back to their original locations in the image or compile them to make a multi-channel image.

 A diagram of this circuit is given below:
 ![circuit2x2](https://user-images.githubusercontent.com/42923017/207743095-8435f2bd-e877-4ad3-acbb-78191bd1e5fa.png)